Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Poly-PRAG: Latent Routing for Document Parametrization

-Suppose the average token count of a document is $|d|$. $|c|$ represents the number of retrieved documents. $|q|$ denotes the length of the question.
-The inference context of the traditional RAG is $c|d|+|q|$.
-For parameteric RAG methods PRAG \cite{prag} and DyPRAG \cite{tan2025dynamic} , the inference context is $|q|$ \cite{prag,tan2025dynamic} for one-time inference.
-Given a new question $q_{new}$, the model has to unload the previously injected LoRA and then load the new LoRA adapters.
-That is, there is $|\mathcal{T}|$ times load and unload process in the inference time, which degrades the efficiency of the inference.
-Instead, Poly-PRAG only needs to load the latent LoRA adapters one time, and the selection of LoRA adapters can be conducted by the routing function.
-Given a new query $q_{new}$, the retrieved system will retrieve some documents, and then the routing function will select only the corresponding latent experts.
-This approach only needs to load the LoRA adapters once for the retrieval parts and saves time for load and unload time.
+Let $|d|$ denote the average number of tokens per document, $|c|$ the number of retrieved documents, and $|q|$ the length of the query.
+In traditional RAG, the inference context length is $|c|*|d| + |q|$.
+For P-RAG \cite{prag} and DyPRAG \cite{tan2025dynamic}, the inference context contains only the query, i.e., $|q|$, for a single inference.
+However, when a new query $q_{\text{new}}$ arrives, these methods need unload the previously injected LoRA adapters and load new ones for the retrieved documents.
+In contrast, Poly-PRAG loads the latent LoRA adapters only once.
+Adapter selection is handled by the routing function.
+For a new query $q_{\text{new}}$, the retriever selects relevant documents, and the routing function activates the corresponding adapters that are kept in memory.
+This design avoids repeated adapter loading and unloading, leading to more efficient inference.